How to generate them, so you could store them in your head

 Simplest way to get a password is to use some online password generator service, for example duckduckgo.com search engine.
 But such meaningless passwords are usually considered quite easy to crack, while quite hard to remember.

 Another idea is to use passphrase instead of password, because it's easier to remember (consists of words) and harder to crack (has more combinations even when using a small subset of words).
-There are ongoing arguments on how "strong" such passwords are comparing to "normal" ones, and lightbluetouchpaper.org (archived) tries to give the most scientific-based approach to it.
+There are ongoing arguments on how "strong" such passwords are comparing to "normal" ones, and lightbluetouchpaper.org (archived copy) tries to give the most scientific-based approach to it.